mehulagg/gitlab/doc/user/project/settings/project_access_tokens.md

 ## Enable or disable project access token creation

-You may enable or disable project access token creation for all projects in a group in **Group > Settings > General > Permissions, LFS, 2FA > Project access token creation enabled**.
+You may enable or disable project access token creation for all projects in a group in **Group > Settings > General > Permissions, LFS, 2FA > Allow project access token creation**.
 Disabling this setting does not affect existing project access tokens.